bramwelt/CS46X/protocol.md

 ##Uploading to DP

 The browser then presents the user certificate and both identity assertions to the DP.
-(TODO: Add some details)
+The DP goes over a basic check of the data uploaded to it.
+The checks first ensures it is in the expected format.
+Then a remote verifier is called to make sure the data it stores was valid at the time of entry.
+Upon retrieval of data from the DP, the RU verfies the data again.

 ##Persona Assertion Verification

-The combination of user certificate and identity assertion, refered to as a backed assertion, is sufficient to confirm a user's identity.
+The combination of User Certificate and Identity Assertion, refered to as a Backed Identity Assertion, is sufficient to confirm a user's identity.

 First, the DP checks the domain and expiration time in the assertion.
 If the assertion is expired or intended for a different domain, it's rejected.
 This